nodehubs/chatbot/README.md

 1. Copy the configuration file and load the audio driver

+    tros foxy:
     ```shell
     # Copy the configuration files needed for running the example from the installation path of tros.b, and you can ignore it if already copied
     cp -r /opt/tros/lib/hobot_audio/config/ .
     cp -r /opt/tros/lib/gpt_node/config ./

+    # Load the audio driver, only need to load it once the device is started
+    bash config/audio.sh
+    ```
+    tros humble:
+    ```shell
+    # Copy the configuration files needed for running the example from the installation path of tros.b, and you can ignore it if already copied
+    cp -r /opt/tros/humble/lib/hobot_audio/config/ .
+    cp -r /opt/tros/humble/lib/gpt_node/config ./

     # Load the audio driver, only need to load it once the device is started
     bash config/audio.sh